rossnelson/instrumentl-challenge/README.md

 - `GET /metrics` - return total counts for each imported object
 - `GET /locations` - list locations
-- `GET /locations/:id` - Get a single client by id
+- `GET /locations/:id` - Get a single location by id
-- `GET /locations/:id/inspections` - list all policies for a client
+- `GET /locations/:id/inspections` - list all inspections for a location

 Since metrics are aggregates they are not paginated.
 But the resource endpoints use Kaminari to paginate results.
 Add `page` and `size` query params to control pagination. by default we only render the first 25 items.

 (I might regret this and have to remove it due to time constraints) You can also use full text search by passing the search parameter. for example `GET /locations?search=starbucks` will return all locations with "starbucks" in the name.